rarezhang/data_structures_and_algorithms_in_python/README.md

 - node(element, next)
 - must keep a reference to the ```head``` of the list
 - traversing (link hopping / pointer hopping): starting at the head and moving from one node to another by follwing each nodes's next reference

+### circularly linked lists
+- have the tail of the list use its next reference to point back to the head of the list
+- has no beginning or end; must maintain a cufrrent node